 Q: What kind of background is helpful for the field?

-I think [Short Code Error: type value must be either online or ground] are just going to be greater.
+The pressures to be more interdisciplinary and to find applications for the research are just going to be greater.
 Cognitive and experimental psychologists are going to have to make sure that their research has possible applications.
 They're not going to be able to get funding if the research doesn't.
 There's more and more interest in doing research that will have an impact on the outside world.

 Q: Any other recommendations for aspiring experimental psychologists?